Enzo (film)

-Enzo is a 2025 French coming-of-age drama film directed by Robin Campillo, and co-written by Campillo, Laurent Cantet and Gilles Marchand.
+Enzo is a 2025 coming-of-age drama film directed by Robin Campillo, and co-written by Campillo, Laurent Cantet and Gilles Marchand.
+The film is a co-production between France, Belgium and Italy.

-The film had its world premiere at the Directors Fortnight section of the 2025 Cannes Film Festival on 14 May 2025.
+The film had its world premiere at the Directors' Fortnight section of the 2025 Cannes Film Festival on 14 May 2025.

 Plot

 Enzo, a teenager who rejects the expectations of his wealthy parents, takes an apprenticeship at a building site where he develops a crush on Vlad, a Ukrainian bricklayer who is struggling with whether or not to return home and fight in the Russo-Ukrainian War.